 - Dib then swallowed a nanobot and had Gaz remote control it, eventually leading to Dib's robot and Zims robot fighting near Dib's brain.

 - The Iron Man episode "Iron Man, On the Inside" does this; Hawkeye's spine is injured in a fight, and Tony has a technological fix but no way to safely insert it.
 So naturally he goes for hand-delivery.
 This is further complicated when a similarly-shrunken Ultimo tags along.

 (Tony is trapped in a ventricle) "Yeah, and it's me it's attacking!"

-- An episode of Lilo & Stitch: The Series where they must chase after an experiment of microscopic size that is inside Pleakley's body.
+- The Lilo & Stitch: The Series episode "Poxy", where they must chase after an experiment of microscopic size that is inside Pleakley's body.

 - A episode of Muppet Babies had Kermit, Piggy, Gonzo and Skeeter use their imaginations to shrink down to germ-size and give Scooter's bumbling immune system a hand when he catches a cold.

 - The New Adventures Of Huckleberry Finn has an episode "The Mission of Captain Mordecai" where the three main characters, Huck Finn, Tom Sawyer and Becky Thatcher get swallowed by a giant whale while trying to escape a mad Ahab-like sea-captain who was trying to force them to be his new crew in his mission to kill said whale.
 To make matters worse, the giant whale also swallows the captain when he falls overboard while trying to harpoon it, and the rest of the episode deals with the young trio trying to evade the murderous captain while endeavoring to find a way out of the beast, which they finally do by climbing out its blowhole, the whale helping them along by blowing them out.